involucrata & karwinskii type Salvias

 S. involucrata and S. karwinskii are the parents for the majority of these crosses.

-Both S. involucrata and S. karwinskii are tall growing Salvias from South America, both grow extremely well here in Melbourne.
+Both S. involucrata and S. karwinskii are tall growing Salvias from South America, both growing extremely well here in Melbourne.

-S. puberula and S. wagneriana are not included under the involucrata name as these were probably named by a different person at a different time, not realizing that the others were already named.
+S. puberula and S. wagneriana are not included under the involucrata name as these were probably named by a different person at a different time, but are often mistaken for a type of S. involucrata

 - This begins to flower in late Autumn, and lasts till early Spring.

 The flowers are cerise and dense along the flowering stem.
-Whilst it has a very large terminal knob initially, although as more flowers open (towards end of its flowering) this becomes quite small .
-They can expand to a length of 20 cm, approx 10 inch long, all facing upwards on one side of the stem.
-It has a small involucrata – hence the name ( a lot of bracts holding more flowers).
-The calyces are a lovely pink, they also face upwards.
+Whilst it has a very large terminal knob ( which is a lot of bracts holding more flowers) as more flowers open (towards end of its flowering) this becomes quite small .

 - The leaves are a cordate shape, dark green, smooth, little veinage and quite pointed at the apex.
-The leaf stems are often pink.
+The leaf stems (petioles)are often pink.

-- S. involucrata prefers a sheltered position to grow, whilst it will grow in a sunny position , it grows better if given a shady sheltered position.
+- S. involucrata prefers a sheltered position from frost and drying winds to grow.
+Whilst it will grow in a sunny position , it grows better if given a shady sheltered position.
+It is usually both winter and summer hardy, appreciating a good soak during the hottest months of summer

-S. karwinskii also grows tall about 3.5 – 4m H, not quite as high as S. involucrata, but grows more into a shrub and enjoys a lot more sun.
-It has a more upright habit, which makes it a large shrub and a good strong grower, more tolerant in a more open situation in a sunny situation
+Salvia karwinskii also grows tall about 3.5 – 4m H, not quite as high as S. involucrata, but grows more into a shrub and enjoys a lot more sun.
+It has a more upright habit, which makes it a large shrub and a good strong grower, being more tolerant growing in a more open sunny situation.

-S. karwinskii comes into flower late than many others winter flowering Salvias, flowering around about July and continues until early Summer, Nov / Dec.
+S. karwinskii comes into flower later than many others winter flowering Salvias, flowering around about July and continues until early Summer, Nov / Dec.

-The flowers are a watermelon colour, set in 3 tiers in dense whorls around the stem, so when one tier is finishing, another is just beginning, hence the long flowering time.
+- The flowers are a watermelon colour, set in 3 tiers in dense whorls around the stem, so when one tier is finishing, another is just beginning, which helps to prolong the long flowering time.

-The flowers have a brownish look about them, which are all the coloured hairs on the calyces, bracts and flower stem.
+- The calyces have a brownish look about them, which are all the coloured hairs on the calyces, bracts and flower stem.
 It also retains the flower bracts for a long time, these are curled at the ends, giving the appearance of a small lip.

-The leaves are an elongated cordate shape, grey, hairy and the veins are very clear.
+- The leaves are an elongated cordate shape, grey, hairy and the veins are very clear.
 The underneath is paler with white hairs as well as down the leaf stem and often along the new growth stems.
+A pleasant distinct scent is given off when rubbed or brushed against,

 Both of these plants are very promiscuous and have sired plenty of cultivars.

-S. involucrata & S. karwinskii tall cultivars are:
+S. involucrata & S. karwinskii tall hybrids are:

-- ‘Romantic Rose’ a cultivar that has been around for the past 20 yrs.
+- ‘Romantic Rose’ a very early hybrid that has been around for the past 20 yrs.

-- ‘Timboon’ a cultivar found by Meg in the town of Timboon
+- ‘Timboon’ a hybrid found by Meg in the town of Timboon

-- ‘Floss’ an early cultivar that brought to our attention by Sue, but hasn’t been promoted until now
+- karwinskii ‘Floss’ an early hybrid that brought to our attention by Sue, but hasn’t been promoted until now

 - karwinskii Red Form – ‘Red Sprite’